 In the aftermath of a car crash, you can be upset, excited and scared.
 You may need to talk with emergency medical providers, the police, other drivers and even witnesses.
+You may even need to get in contact with an Austin car accident lawyer or similar to help you resolve a situation in which another driver is involved, and depending on the severity of the damage to car and person.
 Even though there are some things you need to say after a car accident, there are some things you shouldn’t say after a crash.
 Here are five things that you must never say after a car accident:

 - I’m sorry

 It’s natural to want to come across as nice after a car accident.
 Even though manners might be laudable, you don’t want to be apologetic.
 What you say after a car accident is admissible in court.
 Your actions are called an admission of a party, and the rules of legal evidence allow the other party to bring up the things that you say if your case goes to court.
 You might think that you share responsibility for the accident, but legal fault is different than you might think.
 Before admitting any fault, you should acquire legal advice from a car accident lawyer in Atlanta, or somewhere similar.
 It’s important not to say that you’re sorry immediately after the accident.

 One of the challenges of an accident is sorting out how the accident occurred.
 In the immediate aftermath of a crash, you may not be thinking clearly.
 Saying that you didn’t see what happened can negatively impact your ability to challenge the other party’s version of events.
 You might recall events later or have insight into the events that can shed light on how the accident occurred.
 If you’re not sure what happened, reserve your statements for a later time.